 The Bishop Erazm Ciołek Palace

 Tucked away in Kanonicza, this branch of the National Museum features religious art from the 12th to 17th centuries, as well as a collection of Orthodox art.
-There’s a room devoted to Veit Stoss, the sculptor who made St. Mary’s fine altarpiece.
+There’s a room devoted to Veit Stoss, the sculptor who made St. Mary’s celebrated altarpiece.

 The Archdiocese Museum